Company Detail

 The University is committed to having a diverse and inclusive workforce, supports the gender equality Athena SWAN Charter and the Race Equality Charter, and champions LGBT+ equality.
 We are a Disability Confident Employer (Level 2).
 Applications for job-share, part-time and flexible working arrangements are welcomed and will be considered in line with business needs.
 Read Less

-• Lecturer in Inflammation
+• Lectureship in Psychology

 - Reading